ioi-2017/tps/docs/README.md

  and `fpc` (Free Pascal) and java compilers are required if there are invocations of those languages.

-Python (2 or 3) is an essential dependency for executing the TPS scripts.
+Python is an essential dependency for executing the TPS scripts.
 It is also needed for invocations of Python solutions.
 You can set the environment variable `PYTHON` to `python3`, `python2`, `python`, or any other Python interpreter with which you want to run the solution.